 The electrical voltage that is created by this process carries the right and left audio signals.
 However, the signal is still too weak for a typical amplifier or receiver to play the audio.
 To boost the signal, the audio is sent to the “phono stage.”
 The signal is amplified and then sent to the phono outputs on the back of the turntable.
 Your amplifier, pre-amp, or receiver then plays the audio through your speakers.

 Stylus Tips and Shapes

-There are two main types of stylus tips — nude diamond tip and diamond tip.
+As we have written earlier, the material for a proper stylus is always diamond.
+But did you know that there are two main types of stylus tips — nude diamond tip and diamond tip.
 A nude diamond tip is simply a diamond bonded directly to the cantilever.
 The diamond tip stylus consists of a diamond in a metal shank and is often found in cheaper cartridges.
 It weighs more compared to nude diamond tips, which limits its accuracy.

 There are also different shapes: